 - Supplier diversity.
 We integrate diversity into our vendor sourcing process.
 Diverse suppliers support economic development and create jobs in the communities we serve.
 Our goal is to spend at least 10 percent of our annual controllable budget with certified disadvantaged-, minority-, and women-owned businesses as well as small business enterprises.

 - Diversity and inclusion councils.
-As CEO, I chair our Enterprise Diversity and Inclusion Council, which consists of senior leaders from across Wells Fargo.
+Our Enterprise Diversity and Inclusion Council consists of senior leaders from across Wells Fargo.
 These leaders are responsible for making decisions that align with the company’s goals and for influencing change.
 We also have regional, local, and line-of-business diversity and inclusion councils.

 - Team Member Networks.
 These groups provide professional and leadership development, mentoring, and community involvement opportunities for our team members.
 They also serve as a resource for business development and customer insights, help recruit new team members, and strengthen our brand reputation.